 In recent years, the use of deep learning algorithms in general and convolutional neural networks (CNNs) led to many breakthroughs in a variety of computer vision applications like segmentation, recognition and object detection.

-As per the proposed methodology, the CNN model selection process was twofold with more emphasis on selecting the final model with highest accuracy.
+As per the proposed methodology, the CNN model selection process was twofold with more emphasis on selecting the final model with highest validation accuracy.
 Transfer learning coupled with development of our own CNN architecture was predominately the main approach that we followed during model selection phase.

 Transfer Learning approach: Transfer learning method was selected as the first approach which demonstrates reusability of some pre-trained models specific to image classification task.
 We intended to pursue transfer learning for the following reasons: